michael-sumner/go-make-things/content/articles/2017/2017-04-17-detecting-clicks-outside-of-an-element-with-vanilla-js.md

   So @frostyweather is looking for a vanilla JS way to detect "click outside" an element.
 Any help?
 </blockquote>

-There are a few ways to handle this, but I find the simplest is by using <a href="https://github.com/cferdinandi/getClosest">my <code>getClosest()</code> helper method</a>.
-It gets the first parent element of another element that matches a selector.
+There are a few ways to handle this, but I find the simplest is by using [the `Element.closest()` method](https://vanillajstoolkit.com/reference/traversal/element-closest/).
+It gets the first element up an element's DOM tree (including the element itself) that matches a selector.

 To answer Brad's question, we can listen to all clicks on the document.
 We'll give the element we want to check for clicks outside of a unique selector.